-There are many different air cleaners for dog allergies on the market today.
+There are many different air cleaners for pet odors and allergies on the market today.
 When you browse the available models, consider the below properties:

 1. HEPA-type filter: A HEPA filter is a must-have part of any air purifier for pet allergies.
 This filter deals with 99.97% of particles 0.3 microns in diameter.
 Pet dander falls into this category.

 2. Odor Filter: The best air cleaner for dog allergies should have an odor filter.
 Large dogs and cats often produce unpleasant smells, especially if you live in a small apartment.
 Most air purifiers have carbon odor filters while some have special odor-fighting HEPA filters.

 3. Antibacterial Pre-Filter: Pre-filters are great for catching large harmful particles, such as pet hair.
 A high-quality antimicrobial pre-filter won’t just catch the annoying pet hair, it will deal with bacteria dogs and cats tend to bring home on their coats and paws.

 Asthma is a respiratory disease, which causes breathing difficulties.
 An asthma attack can occur on a regular basis (two or more times a day) or appear once a week or even a month.
 The occurrence frequency depends on the condition’s severity and the appearance of triggers.